AirCRAFT-Lab/NAVIS/README.md

 # NAVIS

-**NAVIS** is a VR-based UAS operations platform designed to make drone piloting more accessible to non-professional users.
+**NAVIS** (formerly FlyVR) is a VR-based UAS operations platform designed to make drone piloting more accessible to non-professional users.
 By simulating real-world flight dynamics in a simulation environment, NAVIS provides an immersive training experience that enhances user proficiency without the need for costly equipment or formal training.

 ## Features